chainguard-dev/edu/content/chainguard/chainguard-images/reference/helm/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Helm"
+    parent: "helm"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Helm** Image.
+This page shows detailed information about all public variants of the Chainguard **helm** Image.

 ## Variants Compared
 The **helm** Chainguard Image currently has 6 public variants: